mozilla-services/hoverpad/README.md

 4. You would need to do that each time you restart Firefox.
 5. You can click on the `Refresh` button to change the files and reload the add-on.

-## How to try the addon in Chrome?
+## How to try the add-on in Chrome?

 ### From the Chrome Store